tlikonen/tagdb/README.md

       -q    Quiet output.
       -v    Verbose output.

+      --utc
+            Print timestamps in UTC time instead of local time zone.
+This applies only to verbose (-v) output.

       --db=FILE
             Use FILE as the database file instead of the default ~/.config/tagdb.db.
 The program will try to create all the